 After more than thirty years of unsuccessful challenges, three federal trial courts, one in Wisconsin, one in North Carolina, and one in Maryland, found proposed plans to be unconstitutional partisan gerrymanders.
 These cases were appealed to the U.S. Supreme Court, which issued a definitive ruling that focused on the challenged North Carolina map.

-In a 5-4 opinion in Rucho, the court majority took away the ability to bring claims of partisan gerrymandering in federal court, with Justice Kagan, joined by Justices Ginsberg, Breyer, and Sotomayor in dissent.
+In a 5-4 opinion in Rucho, the court majority took away the ability to bring claims of partisan gerrymandering in federal court, with Justice Kagan, joined by Justices Ginsberg, Breyer, and Sotomayor, in dissent.
 Bandemer was overruled: the justiciability of partisan gerrymandering claims was eliminated, and the lower court findings of unconstitutional partisan gerrymandering were reversed.
-The ruling explicitly rejected all of the possible avenues for bringing a partisan gerrymandering claim that had ever been asserted: “the First Amendment, the Equal Protection Clause of the Fourteenth Amendment, the Elections Clause, [or] Article I, § 2, of the Constitution In Rucho, the Supreme Court asserted, without qualification, that there is no "appropriate role for the Federal Judiciary in remedying the problem of partisan gerrymandering—whether such claims are claims of legal right, resolvable according to legal principles, or political questions that must find their resolution elsewhere.”
+The ruling explicitly rejected all of the possible avenues for bringing a partisan gerrymandering claim that had ever been asserted: “the First Amendment, the Equal Protection Clause of the Fourteenth Amendment, the Elections Clause, [or] Article I, § 2, of the Constitution.”
+In Rucho, the Supreme Court asserted, without qualification, that there is no “appropriate role for the Federal Judiciary in remedying the problem of partisan gerrymandering—whether such claims are claims of legal right, resolvable according to legal principles, or political questions that must find their resolution elsewhere.”
 Rucho further asserted: “Federal judges have no license to reallocate political power between the two major political parties, with no plausible grant of authority in the Constitution, and no legal standards to limit and direct their decisions.”

 The Court’s opinion in Rucho was problematic in that it recognizes that “[e]xcessive partisanship in districting leads to results that reasonably seem unjust,” and the Court “does not condone excessive partisan gerrymandering,” yet it simultaneously shirked responsibility.
 The majority opinion in Rucho is also problematic because it misunderstands the basic measurement issue regarding partisan gerrymandering, namely, how one can detect an egregious partisan gerrymander.
 It frames this question as: “how much representation [do] particular political parties deserve—based on the votes of their supporters.”
 But the Court then goes on to claim that “[p]artisan gerrymandering claims invariably sound in a desire for proportional representation.”
 However, that latter assertion is flatly wrong.
 Social science is unequivocal in NOT expecting proportionality in single-member, winner-take-all districting schemes.
 For example, metrics such as the partisan bias measure require only that parties are treated symmetrically.
 Another test, the use of outlier analysis using an ensemble of plans generated by Markov chains, draws on the geography of the state to determine what is suspiciously outside the realm of what can be expected from a plan drawn according to good government criteria.